milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/privacy-policy.md

 Contact Us

-If you have any questions or concerns about this Privacy Policy, please feel free to email us at privacy@digitalocean.com.
+If you have any questions or concerns about this Privacy Policy, please email us at privacy@digitalocean.com or write to us at:

+DigitalOcean

+101 6th Ave New York, NY 10013

+ATTN: Legal

 The data controller of your personal information is DigitalOcean, LLC.